oadpoaw/unicron-bot/README.md

 ## License

-> Unicron is licensed under the GNU GPL license.
-See the file [LICENSE](https://github.com/oadpoaw/unicron-bot/tree/6c975122a6b50ba1a0987885b47bc7f5a8d8d41e/LICENSE/README.md) for more information.
+> Unicron is licensed under the MIT license.
+See the file [LICENSE](LICENSE) for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.